HitendraKawale/rag-chunk-visualiser/README.md

 # RAG Chunk Visualizer

-> An interactive app that makes retrieval augmented generation (RAG) visible.

 This project helps users **see and debug how RAG works internally** by visualizing:

 - document chunking